 - In addition, you must take these two steps if you suspect or know that a child is suffering abuse or neglect.

 - Step #1.
 Call the toll-free 24-hour hotline for reporting child abuse and neglect.

 - Step #2.
 Call the Rutgers Police on your campus.

 - If you know or suspect that a minor is suffering abuse or neglect.

 - Regardless of who the suspected culprit may be - a family member, teacher, religious leader, student, or coach, well-respected or not.

 - Regardless of where the abuse or neglect may be occurring, for example in the home, at Rutgers, or elsewhere.

 Before making a report, you do not need to conduct your own investigation or be certain that mistreatment has occurred.

 Anyone who makes a report in good faith receives legal protection from retaliation.
 So pick up the phone.
 It's your legal duty, and it's the right thing to do.

-If you have additional questions, please feel free to contact the Minors on Campus Task Force at
+If you have additional questions, please feel free to contact the Protection of Minors Steering Committee at